 1. Daily Gratefuls

-If you only try one relationship hack, make it this one.
+If I could only tell you to try one relationship hack, it’d be this one.

 2. Productive (Even Pleasurable) Penalties